 Producing and refining heavy oil vs light oil

 Refineries process crude oils into a broad range of refined products.
 The refining process separates, breaks, reshapes and recombines the molecules of crude oil into refined products.
 While no two refineries are identical, they all share a number of common features and processes.

 Each kind of crude yields a different array of refined products.
-While light oils primarily used to create fuels such as gasoline, diesel and aviation fuels, heavy crudes (which also yield these transportation fuels) also provide feedstock for plastics, petrochemicals, other fuels and road surfacing.
+Light crude oil is primarily used to create fuels such as gasoline, diesel and aviation fuels.
+Heavy crude oil provides feedstock for plastics, petrochemicals, other fuels and road surfacing.
+Heavy oil can also be refined into transportation fuels.
 Since the cost of crude oil is a refinery’s largest input cost, processing cheaper heavy crude into higher-value refined products usually improves a refinery’s profit margins.

 Much of Canada’s heavy oil is produced in the oil sands region of northeastern Alberta, and near Lloydminster on the Alberta / Saskatchewan border.
 Bitumen is the raw material produced from oil sands operations.
 On its own, bitumen has limited marketability, not because it’s an inferior product but because it must be diluted with a lighter hydrocarbon in order to transport via pipeline.
 Bitumen can be diluted in this way to form a mixture called ‘dilbit,’ or bitumen can be upgraded to create refined and semi-refined products including Western Canada Select (WCS), a heavy oil.
 Other heavy oil is produced by drilling wells and pumping the thick oil to the surface.